-Missionaries are seen as the drivers of conversion to Christianity in Polynesia but a Victoria University anthropologist puts forward a different view.
+Missionaries are often seen as the drivers of conversion to Christianity in Polynesia but research by anthropologist Dr Jeff Sissons puts forward a different view.

-A three-year Marsden-funded study by Associate Professor Jeff Sissons has investigated a series of episodes that took place in Eastern Polynesia in the early 19th century in which images of gods, marae and temples were burned or torn down.
+Jeff ’s three-year Marsden-funded study investigated a series of actions that took place in Eastern Polynesia in the early 19th century, in which images of non-Christian gods, marae and temples were burnt or torn down.

 The event, which he has called The Polynesian Iconoclasm, began in Tahiti and neighbouring Mo’orea in 1815 and quickly spread to the Leeward Islands, the Austral Islands, Hawaii and the Southern Cook Islands.

-Dr Sissons says a simple explanation is that people were adopting Christianity but his research shows that in most cases the destruction happened regardless of whether missionaries were in the area or not.
+Jeff ’s research shows that in most cases the destruction wasn’t simply a consequence of people adopting Christianity, but would have happened anyway—whether missionaries were in the area or not.

 He says the first churches built in place of the destroyed marae and temples were made of wood from breadfruit trees and many were huge.
 One in Tahiti, for example, was 712 feet long—the size of two football fields—and had 29 doors.
 Another in the Cook Islands was originally planned to be 600 feet long, however the building eventually constructed was just under half that size.

-What prompted the revolutionary changes, in Dr Sissons’ view, was a desire for both unity and renewal.
+What prompted the revolutionary changes, in Jeff ’s view, was a desire for both unity and renewal.

 “The destruction and rebuilding of churches was a different kind of renewal and an opportunity to rebuild and unify societies that had been affected by years of fighting.

-Dr Sissons says the initial mass popularity of Christianity was relatively short-lived.
-“It became oppressive quite quickly because chiefs, and the former priests who had top positions in the new order, used the events to introduce new laws and increase their power.
+Jeff says the initial mass popularity of Christianity was relatively short-lived.
+“It became oppressive quite quickly, because chiefs and the former priests who had top positions in the new order used the events to introduce new laws and increase their power.
 By the late 1820s, there were rebellions taking place.”

-While the arrival of Christianity features strongly in oral traditions in Eastern Polynesia, Dr Sissons says few details are remembered about what led to the iconoclasm and how it altered societies.
+While the arrival of Christianity features strongly in oral traditions in Eastern Polynesia, Jeff says few details are remembered about what led to the iconoclasm and how it altered societies.

 Instead he has relied on records held in the Council for World Mission archives in London and other documentary sources.